dereklobo/dereklobo.github.io/README.md

 * Trying new cuisines

 ## Contact me
-Find me over on the [LinkedIn](https://www.linkedin.com/in/idereklobo/)
+Find me over on the [LinkedIn](https://www.linkedin.com/in/idereklobo/) network